Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 Besides, the chart requires three data columns or rows from your data set one for categories, one for the series in each category, and one for values.

 The chart is more valuable than the Grouped Bar Chart because it uses color strategically to display comparison insights.
-More so, you can leverage the chart to display insights into current progress against the benchmark.
+Additionally, you can leverage the skills matrix to showcase insights into current progress against the benchmark.

 A Gauge Chart is one of the most commonly used progress charts for visualizing progressive values.
 Besides, it’s also known as a speedometer chart.

 The chart looks like a speedometer or a dial (in most cases) with a needle pointing to a certain value over the pivot point.
-The dial usually has different colors that divide the scale into several parts.
+The dial usually has different colors that divide the scale into several parts, similar to how an IELTS band score chart visually represents different proficiency levels.

-The use of contrasting colors has profound effects on our brains to easily identify “target” and “achieved”.
+The use of contrasting colors has profound effects on our brains, making it easier to identify ‘target’ and ‘achieved’ scores.

 A Radial Bar Chart is a version of Progress Bar Charts plotted on a polar coordinate system rather than on a Cartesian one.
 A Radial Chart is also called a Circular Bar Chart.